Carolyxwu/ee274-final-project/NHP_M1_spikes_report/milestone_report_yuxin.md

 This dataset includes the intracortical spike data collected from the motor cortex of a male rhesus macaque by a 96-electrode Utah array.
 The data was collected during a stereotyped reaching task in 13 consecutive days (3 pre-lesion days -3, -2, and -1; 10 post-lesion days from day 0 to day 9).
 On day 0, small electrolytic lesions were performed through the array in the motor cortex.

-In this session, we perform loseless compressors like zstd and gzip on the dataset to test if the compression rate is a good indicator of the brain lesion.
+In this session, we perform lossless compressors like zstd and gzip on the dataset to test if the compression rate is a good indicator of the brain lesion.

 ![Alt text](image.png)